Jaime-Cristobal/Poogi-Poogi-Game/README.md

   <img width="262" height="395" src="https://github.com/Jaime-Cristobal/Poogi-Poogi-Game/blob/master/gifs/sample_3.gif">
 </p>

 #### The core code is available for general usage.
-If any of here is used, attribution either to me or to this repository would be appreciated.
+If used, attribution either to me or to this repository would be appreciated.

 Desktop Version